sys-bio/antimony/doc/AntimonyTutorial.md

     already has the new name, a number is appended to the variable name so it will be unique.
 These do not get converted back to local parameters when converting Antimony back to SBML.
-  - Algebraic rules in SBML disappear in Antimony.
   - Any element with both a value (or an initial amount/concentration for species) and an initial assignment in SBML will have only the initial assignment in Antimony.
-  - Stoichiometry math in SBML disappears in Antimony.
   - All `constant=true` species in SBML are set `const` in Antimony, even if that same species is set `boundary=false`.
   - All `boundary=true` species in SBML are set `const` in Antimony,